Allan-House/Cpp_Studies/Course_Challenges/15-Inheritance/description.md

 - Account - base class.
 - Savings Account - derived class.

-An Account has a name and a balance.A Savings Account is an Account and adds an interest rate.
+An Account has a name and a balance.
+A Savings Account is an Account and adds an interest rate.

 I have also provided some Account helper functions in AccountUtils.h and AccountUtils.cpp that make it easy to display, deposit to, and withdraw from a vector of Accounts and Savings Accounts.